-ANNUAL SUPPLY CHAIN DUE DILIGENCE REPORT (2022)
+ANNUAL SUPPLY CHAIN DUE DILIGENCE REPORT (2023)

-The purpose of Chopard's Annual Supply Chain Due Diligence Report is to provide all our stakeholders with information on the progress made by Chopard in 2021-2022 on the implementation of our responsible sourcing and due diligence commitment, and to provide transparent information on the findings of our due diligence.
+The purpose of Chopard's Annual Supply Chain Due Diligence Report is to provide all its stakeholders with information on the progress made by the Maison in 2022-2023 on its responsible sourcing and due diligence commitment, and to provide transparent information on the findings of the due diligence.

-Chopard's due diligence system and policy have been designed in line with the expectations of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, which is considered the best practice framework for responsible sourcing and due diligence in minerals supply chains.
+Chopard's due diligence system and policy have been designed in line with the expectations of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (hereafter "OECD Guidance") (add weblink), which is considered the best practice framework for responsible sourcing and due diligence in minerals supply chains.